 The resolution honors the City of Osceola, Arkansas, on the occasion of its sesquicentennial, which will be celebrated on February 5, 2025.
 Established in 1837 and incorporated as a city in 1853, Osceola has a rich history that includes its development as a key location for timber and cotton industries, facilitated by its proximity to the Mississippi River.
 The city, which serves as one of the two county seats of Mississippi County, has a population of nearly 7,000 and is notable for its cultural contributions, particularly in the realm of blues music, with several renowned musicians hailing from the area.

-The resolution also highlights Osceola's historical significance, including its early settlement following the New Madrid earthquake and its evolution into a vibrant community.
-To commemorate its musical heritage, Osceola Main Street, Inc. has been hosting the Osceola Heritage Music Festival since 1998.
-Upon adoption of the resolution, a copy will be presented to the city's mayor, Joe Harris, Jr., recognizing the importance of this milestone in Osceola's history.
+The resolution also highlights Osceola's historical significance, including its early settlement following the New Madrid earthquake and its evolution over the years.
+To commemorate its musical heritage, the city has hosted the Osceola Heritage Music Festival since 1998.
+The Senate resolution calls for a copy to be presented to Osceola's Mayor, Joe Harris, Jr., upon its adoption, recognizing the city's contributions to the state and its vibrant cultural legacy.